Helpline information

 • Blurred vision

-Signs and symptoms vary from person to person.
-Some people may demonstrate several signs and symptoms while others may only display a few or even none at all.
-It’s important to understand the signs and symptoms can be an indication of addiction, but they cannot diagnose an addiction.
+It’s important to understand that such signs can be an indication of addiction, but they cannot diagnose an addiction.

 Klonopin Withdrawal Symptoms